johanwilliams/org.openhab.binding.fibaro/README.md

 ## Gateway Configuration

-To setup the Fibaro Gateway bridge you need the configure the following:
+To setup the Fibaro Gateway bridge you need to configure the following:
 * Ip address: The ip address of your Fibaro Home Center 2.
 * Username: Admin username of your Fibaro Home Center 2.
-* Password: Admin username of your Fibaro Home Center 2.
+* Password: Admin password of your Fibaro Home Center 2.
 * Port: Port number to use for the Fibaro communication to push device update to openHab.

 Before you start to add other things (actores and/or sensors) make sure the gateway gets initialised and `ONLINE`.
 Otherwise your other devices will not be able to communicate from/to the Fibaro Home center 2.